FilipPaluch/SimpleDataGenerator/README.md

 # SimpleDataGenerator
-Its primary goal is to allow developers to do easier Test-Driven Development by  the useful extensions library AutoFixture.
+Its primary goal is to allow developers to do easier Test-Driven Development by  the useful extensions AutoFixture library.

 Nuget: https://www.nuget.org/packages/SimpleDataGenerator.Core/